sameermahajan/CloudComputing/README.md

     Complete assignment video: https://youtu.be/0co2rns_9Bs

-3. Setting up Big Data Fabric using AWS s3, Glue, Athena and QuickSight
+3. Setting up Big Data Fabric using AWS s3, Glue, Athena and QuickSight How to setup Big Data Fabric in AWS cloud native way using AWS Glue, Athena and QuickSight.
+It gives quick hands on with AWS Glue, Athena and QuickSight to get you started and up running with them.

     Complete assignment video: https://youtu.be/4VJvjnkDDfs